This guide describes how to work with images in Claude, including best practices, code examples, and limitations to keep in mind.

 These examples demonstrate best practice prompt structures involving images.

-Just as with document-query placement, Claude works best when images come before text.
-Images placed after text or interpolated with text will still perform well, but if your use case allows it, we recommend an image-then-text structure.
+Just as placing long documents before your query improves results in text prompts, Claude works best when images come before text.
+Images placed after text or interpolated with text still perform well, but if your use case allows it, prefer an image-then-text structure.

 The following examples demonstrate how to use Claude's vision capabilities using various programming languages and approaches.
 You can provide images to Claude in three ways: